 I decided this trip to Jamaica would be a little different for the hubby and I since we are normally moving from the time we wake up until we shut our eyes.

-It was surprisingly difficult to sit my behind down!
-While laying out at the beach, I kept thinking about all of the activities I wanted to do, and what cool photos I could be taking at Jamaica Luminous Lagoon; there are so many amazing places to see.
+I will be honest about how difficult it was to sit my behind down!
+While laying out at the beach, I kept thinking about all of the activities I wanted to do, and what cool photos I could be taking, and even what my friends were doing back home.

-I kept thinking I was missing out on something, and if I should schedule a water adventure for us to go on?
-Since all of the activities are free at Sandals South Coast, I felt like I wasn’t getting my money’s worth if I didn’t do at least one activity.
+I kept thinking I was missing out on something, and if I should schedule a water adventure for us to go on.
+All of the activities are free at Sandals South Coast but I felt like I wasn’t getting my money’s worth if I didn’t do at least one activity.

 Learning To Do Nothing

-Sitting on the beach with my hubby made me realize I needed to change my thought process of having an agenda when we vacation.
-It’s ok to have a mental vacation and renew my mind and spirit; meeting the demands of having a full-time day job, running a blog, and being a wife and mom back home is not an easy task.
+Sitting on the beach with my hubby made me realize I needed to change my thought process of having an agenda when while we are on vacation.

-Need help with your Digital Detox?
-I’ve Put Together Three Destination Ideas That Will Allow You To Get Totally 100% Unplugged.
+I’ve Put Together My Top Three Detox Destinations To Help You Get Totally 100% Unplugged.